 Lisa began Waldorf teaching as the Third Grade class teacher at the Aurora Waldorf School in West Falls, NY, and most recently taught middle-school and high-school mathematics and life science for five years at the Emerson Waldorf School in Chapel Hill, NC.

-Lisa joins Green Meadow to be part of strong and well-established faculty, and help grow the middle-school and high-school math and computer science offering.
-Her son Niels is completing high school in Europe while Sophia and Ana attend Green Meadow.
+Lisa joined Green Meadow to be part of strong and well-established faculty, and help grow the middle-school and high-school math and computer science offering.
+Her son Niels is completing high school in Europe while daughters Sophia and Ana attend Green Meadow.

 James Madsen, Mathematics and Physics

 B.S.
 Applied Mathematics (minor, Aerospace Engineering), University of Colorado-Boulder; M.S.
 Mechanical Engineering, University of Wisconsin-Madison; Waldorf Teacher Training, Waldorf Institute of Adelphi University.